google/UIforETW/LabScripts/GeneralTracing/ReadMe.txt

 prompt.
 It is assumed that WPT is in the path, either from being installed or from being copied to the test machine.

+Sample usage:
+Run an administrator command prompt.
+Then, make an output directory:
+> mkdir %temp%\output
+Start tracing, optionally with the detailed flag:
+> start_tracing.bat detailed
+Do the action that you want profiled, then stop tracing, telling the script to put the results in %temp%\output:
+> stop_tracing.bat %temp%\output
+Data will be found in .csv files in %temp%\output, and will be summarized in results.json.

 start_tracing.bat starts tracing with the minimal flags needed to record process information, CPU usage, context switches, and GPU usage.